 Floodplain and Floodway

 Due to the extensive damage within the City's two-mile extraterritorial jurisdiction (ETJ), the City of Columbus is reminding all property owners and others about the regulations for any work being done within a Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) designated Floodway or Floodplain.
-A copy of Ordinance 18-04, the City's two-mile ETJ map with FEMA FIRM map Floodway and Floodplain areas shown, and the Structural and Non-Structural Floodplain Development Permits may be found on the City website: www.columbusne.us.
+A copy of the Land Development Ordinance, the City's two-mile ETJ map with FEMA FIRM map Floodway and Floodplain areas shown, and the Structural and Non-Structural Floodplain Development Permits may be found on the City website: www.columbusne.us.
 The statutory authorization is designed by the Legislature of the State of Nebraska in Nebraska Revised State Statute 31-1001 to 31-1023 (as amended) to adopt, administer, and enforce floodplain management regulations in the City of Columbus and ETJ.
 The regulations of this ordinance are in compliance with the National Flood Insurance Program as published in Title 44 of the Code of Federal Regulations and the Nebraska Minimum Standards for Floodplain Management Programs as published in the Nebraska Administrative Code Title 455.

 Floodplain Structural and Non-Structural Development Permit